syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/chart/EJ2_ASP.NETCORE/chart-print.md

 ### Positioning the header and footer in PDF export

-The header and footer of the PDF page can be positioned by using the `x` and `y` properties in the header and footer.
+The headers and footers can be positioned anywhere on the PDF page using the `x` and `y` properties.

 {% if page.publishingplatform == "aspnet-core" %}